manuelarte/postgres-test-suite/README.md

 This library allows you to instantiate a PostgreSQL database for your test suite, and it will automatically start and stop at the beginning and enf of your test.
 It works using the test [suite](https://pkg.go.dev/github.com/stretchr/testify/suite) functionality in GO, in which the database is starting at the beginning of the test suite, then all the tests are run, and it will stop at the end.

+To use this library:

+``go
+go get github.com/manuelarte/postgres-test-suite
+``

 ## Example ##

 Check the example in the file [example_test.go](example_test.go):